 All research facilities at Mayo Clinic's campus in Rochester, Minnesota, provide resources to those training in this fellowship.

 Additional research possibilities related to reproductive endocrinology include:

 Andrology laboratory.
 The Mayo Clinic andrology laboratory is a two-room facility that performs regular and post-vasectomy semen analysis in accordance with World Health Organization (WHO) guidelines, WHO and strict criteria sperm morphology assessment, indirect and direct sperm antibody testing by the immunobead technique, sperm preparation for intrauterine insemination and therapeutic donor insemination, and semen cryopreservation.

 Approximately 6,500 tests are performed annually for Mayo Clinic physicians and for physicians outside Mayo Clinic through Mayo Medical Laboratories.

 A reproductive endocrinology scientific laboratory is fully equipped to provide you with an excellent environment to learn in vitro cell culture techniques and participate in molecular biological research.

-Clinical Research Unit.
-The Clinical Research Unit at Mayo Clinic provides specialized resources and training to investigators conducting human studies that translate high-quality research into improved patient care.
+Clinical Research and Trials Unit.
+The Clinical Research and Trials Unit at Mayo Clinic provides specialized resources and training to investigators conducting human studies that translate high-quality research into improved patient care.
 It consists of an integrated inpatient-outpatient unit and a separate outpatient facility.
 Both units provide highly specialized clinical research facilities and trained staff, including research nurses, dietitians and technicians devoted to carrying out studies in human physiology and disease.

 The unit includes computer and biostatistical support as well as a comprehensive research education and training program for new investigators and trainees.